BananaTransfer/BananaTransfer/README.md

 ## Hosted version

-While development of the application is in progress, we have deployed two BananaTransfer instances that you can try at:
+While development of the application is in progress, we have deployed two BananaTransfer instances that you can try out at:
 * [https://bananatransfer.saul.ch/](https://bananatransfer.saul.ch/)
 * [https://bananatransfer.ansermoz.dev/](https://bananatransfer.ansermoz.dev/)

 ## Limitations

-Currently due to issues in the memory management and the availability of the File System API on Firefox, the app only support large file transfer on Chrome based browser.
+Due to memory management-related issues and the availability of the File System API on Firefox, the app currently only supports large file transfers on Chrome-based browsers.

 ### Memory management issue during upload

-As you can see in the following picture, the page parent process does not release the memory between uploaded chunk, which lead to browser crashing during large transfer.
-On Chrome based browser, the memory is correctly released after each uploaded chunk which is coherent with our code.
+As you can see in the following picture, the page parent process does not release the memory between uploaded chunks, which may lead to browser crashs during large transfers.
+On Chrome-based browsers, the memory is released correctly after each uploaded chunk, which is coherent with our code.
 Therefore, we think the issue on Firefox is outside our control, and we could not find a workaround.

 ![firefox_memory_leak.png](documents/imgs/firefox_memory_leak.png)

 ### File System API

-During upload, all browser offer an API that allow us to read a file chunk by chunk.
-But during download, we need the File System API to be able to write those chunk directly to disk.
-And this API is not available on all browser.
+During upload, all browsers offer an API that allows us to read a file chunk by chunk.
+But during download, we need the File System API to be able to write those chunks directly to disk.
+This API is not available for all browsers.
-Not being able to use it forces us to read the whole file in memory before writing it on disk which make large file download impossible.
-This is why we only support large file retrieval on Chrome based browser.
+Not being able to use it forces us to read the whole file in memory before writing it on disk, which makes large file downloads impossible.
+This is why we only support large file retrieval on Chrome-based browsers.

 ## Mockups